mvaydev/mvaydev/README.md

-# 👋🏻 Hi there, i'm Maksim
+## 👋🏻 Hi there, i'm Maksim

-Hi, my name is Maks, I'm 18 y.o and I'm a frontend developer.
-I create desktop applications.
+Hi, my name is Maks, I'm 15 y.o and I'm a frontend developer. <br />
-- **Mail** ✉ `mvay221@gmail.com`
+I create web applications on JavaScipt and Vue.js.

 ## 📊 Stats